 Where the College is made aware that there is a concurrent criminal investigation, the Investigator will coordinate with law enforcement so that any College processes do not interfere with the integrity or the timing of the law enforcement investigation.
 At the request of law enforcement, the College may agree to defer the fact-finding portion of its Investigation until after the initial stages of a criminal investigation.
 The Investigator will nevertheless communicate with the parties regarding resources and accommodations, procedural options, anticipated timing, and the implementation of any necessary Interim Protective Measures for the safety and well-being of all affected individuals.
-If the College decides to defer the fact-finding portion of its Investigator will promptly resume fact-gathering as soon as law enforcement has released the case for review following the initial criminal investigation.
+If the College decides to defer the fact- finding portion of its Investigation until after the initial stages of a criminal investigation, the Investigator will promptly resume fact-gathering as soon as law enforcement has released the case for review following the initial criminal investigation.